 The Benefits Of Buying A Haunted House

-Even some of the beautiful haunted mansions for sale on this list have been on the market for months, even years, and have dropped by thousands of dollars.
-Some have even dropped by millions.
+Even some of the beautiful haunted mansions on this list were on the market for months, even years, and many of their prices dropped by thousands of dollars.
+Some even dropped by millions.
 You could get a great deal on a gorgeous, historic mansion if you buy one that’s haunted.

 Many of the owners of the scariest haunted homes in America have turned the structures into hotels, restaurants or museums.
 If you’re looking for a way to make extra money, you could host overnight stays, paranormal tours and ghost-hunting events.

 The Drawbacks Of Buying A Haunted House

-Another drawback of buying a haunted house is that it may cost you more money than you thought.
+Buying a haunted house may cost you more money than you thought.
 If the spirit is clumsy or likes to make their presence known by knocking things over or slamming doors, you may have to pay for repairs and replacements.
-And if they’re slamming and breaking things at night, you may also lose sleep.
-You could miss out on a really great place if you’re determined to move into a house that’s haunted.
-While it’s important to get what you want in a home (even down to the supernatural), it’s important to prioritize your needs and focus on the more mundane aspects of a home.
+Since a home is a big financial commitment, you may not be able to just leave if the setting gets spooky.
+You may end up stuck in a negative or dangerous situation that you can’t quickly escape.

-The number of rooms, the neighborhood and any non-paranormal problems with the house are more important factors to worry about.
+The number of rooms, the neighborhood and any non-paranormal problems with the house are more important factors to consider.
 Instead of trying to find the perfect home on your own, work with a real estate agent who can use their local expertise and training to find a place that fits your needs and best matches what you really want in a home – whether that includes ghoulish houseguests or granite countertops.

 Living in a haunted house can be an adventure, but it’s not for the faint of heart.
 You’ll need to consider how your new home will impact your family and your lifestyle before you decide to buy one of the creepiest mansions for sale in your area.